Roberto J. Santos

 Roberto J. Santos is a native Laredoan who attended local schools and received his high school diploma from Martin High School.
 Upon graduation, he received an athletic scholarship to St. Edward’s University where he earned a Bachelor of Science Degree.
 He continued his studies at the University of Texas-Pan American where he completed a Master of Science Degree in Education.
 With a strong belief in pursuing higher education, he enrolled at Laredo State University and later at Texas A&M Kingsville where he received an administrator certificate as well as a superintendent’s certificate.

 Mr. Santos’ philosophy of education is simply that all children can learn.
-Santos states, “My goal as an educator is to ensure student success.
+Santos states, “My goal as an educator has been, and will continue to be, to ensure student success.
 It is my personal commitment to do everything humanly possible for children to learn to the best of their ability in a safe and caring environment so that they will become life-long, productive members of our society.”

-An important aspect of his life is family: his wife, Carmen (a retired teacher), two daughters, Christina S. Casanova and Larissa L. Santos (both in the educational field), two granddaughters, Andrea Victoria and Alexandra Rochelle Casanova, and two grandsons, Greyson and Dylan Comoglio Santos.
+Aside from his career, Mr. Santos is a true family man.
+He and his wife of 53 years, Carmen (a retired teacher) have two daughters, Christina S. Casanova and Larissa L. Santos (both in the educational field), two granddaughters, Andrea Victoria and Alexandra Rochelle Casanova, and two grandsons, Greyson and Dylan Comoglio Santos.